Energy and Environment Affiliates Program

-The Energy and Environment Affiliates Program is a partnership between member industrial firms and Stanford University.
+The Energy and Environment Affiliates Program (EEAP) creates a connection between member industrial firms and Stanford University.

 The program supports advanced research, policy study, outreach, and education across a broad range of issues at the intersection of energy and environmental science, materials and chemistry, technology, and policy.
 In addition, it provides a means for member organizations to not only directly support our activities, but to be involved more closely than they could otherwise with Stanford's research activities in these areas.

 The Spring 2014 conference of the Energy and Environment Affiliates Program on Big Data for Energy and Environment was held on May 15, 2014.

 The conference included speakers from Stanford and industry, who focused on the impact of massive data and sophisticated analytical techniques in fields such as electricity generation and distribution, manufacturing, oil and gas, and sustainability.

 For more information, please visit the conference page

 Stanford Professor Zhenan Bao and her colleagues have developed the first solar cell made entirely of carbon, a promising alternative to the expensive materials used in photovoltaic devices today.